After learning these simple copywriting tips and tricks, I never looked at website copy in the same way again.

 Yes, we want to do these in the first person singular, which is not how your main website copy is usually written.
-You can read more about the data that supports this fact, in this article by Michael Aagaard.
+You can read more about the data supporting this fact in Michael Aagaard’s article.

-It’s worth noting that “I want to” doesn’t have to actually be in the CTA, it’s just an exercise to help you dig down into the motivation of the prospect.
+It’s worth noting that “I want to” doesn’t have to be in the CTA; it’s just an exercise to help you dig down into the prospect’s motivation.
 What do they want?
 Why should they click?
 Etc.

 - “Become a Better Copywriter Fast… Yes, Send My Free Course”